A Guide to Destin, Fort Walton Beach & Emerald Coast Fishing

-This year’s red snapper season in the Gulf of Mexico lasted seven weeks, but for many anglers, there was enough offshore action to last a whole year.
+Snapper season in the Gulf of Mexico lasts weeks, but for many anglers, there's enough offshore action to last a whole year.
 Heading out of Destin’s East Pass and within 10 miles, anglers quickly find themselves in 100 feet of water where the snapper congregate over reefs and wrecks, making Emerald Coast fishing so special.

 Snapper are voracious feeders that will hit live and natural baits, as well as a variety of artificial lures.
 This species, which is actually more pink than red, can live for more than 20 years and reach weights of more than 35 pounds.